pangz-lab/ng-cloudflare-turnstile/README.md

 |`after-interactive-callback` | `onAfterInteractive`       | `State.AFTER_INTERACTIVE`  |
 |`timeout-callback`           | `onTimeout`                | `State.TIMEOUT`            |

-Built-in callbacks might be enough for most cases but there are configuration that enables manual rendering which somehow made it hard to handle some logic.
+Built-in callbacks might be enough for most cases but there are configuration that might be tricky especially when manual rendering is involved.
-For example, when retry is set to `never`, when an error occurred, you are left hanging and might not able to handle this scenario in a simpler way.
+For example, when retry is set to `never`, when an error occurred, you code might be left hanging and might not able to respond in a straight-forward way.<br><br>
-A couple of new events are provided and can be listened to during the widget lifetime.
-Due to the nature of manual rendering, these extra callbacks (paired with the `TurnstileManager`) gives more flexibility and finer control in managing the widgets's life-cycle enabling to respond accordingly when these events happened.
+A couple of new events are made available which can also be listened to during the widget's lifetime.
+Due to the nature of manual rendering, these extra callbacks (paired with the `TurnstileManager`) becomes handy allowing finer control over managing the widgets's life-cycle enabling you to respond accordingly when certain events ( that matter ) occurred.

 | Built-in Callback | Config Callback  |  States                    | Call Timing                         |
 | :---              | :---             | :---                       | :---                                |